Cyberinfrastructure Centers of Excellence (CI CoE)

 - Exploring emerging technologies, disruptions, opportunities, and community needs, and developing proactive design and adoption strategies, practices, and other approaches in response;

 - Nurturing communities of stakeholders and experts in their area(s) of focus (foci) with the overall goal of achieving self-sustaining communities of practice; and

 - Providing services, training, and outreach to target communities.

 Topics and Pathways.
 NSF anticipates creating such CI CoEs in response to specific needs and gaps.
 NSF anticipates issuing Dear Colleague Letters to indicate interest in pilot CI CoE proposals on particular focus areas.
 NSF may initially invest in two-year pilot CI CoE projects which aim to develop concepts and plans and demonstrate feasibility through pilot activities as preparatory precursors to eventual proposals for establishing full-scale CI CoEs.
 The level of support for pilot CI CoE projects is expected to vary, based on the topic and range of activities proposed.

 Lifecycle and expected endpoint.
 CI CoEs are typically expected to operate for five years and may be renewed, subject to the outcome of performance reviews, NSF prioritization, continuing demonstrated need for the CI CoE, and availability of funds, consistent with NSF merit review principles.

 Guidance to proposers.
-Individuals interested in submitting a proposal for a CI CoE project must first discuss their project idea with the cognizant CI CoE Program Director(s) in the relevant areas prior to submission and indicate the occurrence of such a discussion as a Supplementary Document in the eventual proposal.
-Proposals submitted without such documented prior discussion will be returned without review.
+Individuals interested in submitting a proposal for a CI CoE project are strongly encouraged to discuss their project idea with the cognizant CI CoE Program Director(s) in the relevant areas prior to submission.
+Additional guidance may be provided in Dear Colleague Letters issued to announce interest in pilot CI CoE proposals on particular focus areas.

 An example is the NSF Cybersecurity Center of Excellence, Trusted CI, https://trustedci.org.